vitathemes/notation/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Holo is distributed under the terms of the GNU GPL version 2.0
+Notation is distributed under the terms of the GNU GPL version 2.0

-Holo bundles the following third-party resources:
+Notation bundles the following third-party resources:

 Phosphor by Phosphor Icons
 License: MIT, https://github.com/phosphor-icons/phosphor-icons/blob/master/LICENSE